-The Management Scheme is working with user groups in order to reduce the impact of airborne recreational activities around the EMS.
-The Relevant Authorities and key partners would prefer to develop mutual agreements with user groups in order to solve particular issues.
+The Relevant Authorities and key partners would prefer to develop such mutual agreements with user groups in order to solve particular issues.
 However, Natural England and the police have a duty to investigate incidents of disturbance and may dispense their statutory powers in order to prevent incidents from reoccurring.